-Make a mixture of vinegar and baking soda and apply it to the discoloured area after thoroughly mixing them.
+Make a mixture of vinegar and baking soda and apply it to the discolored area after thoroughly mixing them.
 Allow it to rest for at least 5 minutes before wiping it down with a clean towel.
 If the stain does not come out, repeat the technique.
 Clean the floor with tape and water after removing the stain.

 Fill a bucket halfway with mild-warm water and add a few drops of dish soap to it.
-After thoroughly mixing them, use a microfiber mop to clean the discoloured area.
+After thoroughly mixing them, use a microfiber mop to clean the discolored area.
 It is the most commonly used and popular stain removal method.